Hiking with Shawn’s

 The third and final top hazard of the Shawnee National Forest is heat exhaustion.
 Southern Illinois summers can be brutal in terms of heat and humidity.
 Add that on top of the rolling hills and steep terrains of the forest and that can be the perfect ingredients for heat exhaustion and even dehydration.
 Whether it is due to drinking too much alcohol to not packing enough water, multiple heat-related illnesses occur each year during the warmer months within the Shawnee National Forest.
 Heat illnesses are no joke and can be completely avoided by safety first and thinking ahead.
 Now you see what I mean by thinking ahead.
 It is common sense and can keep you alive while enjoying your experience recreating in the beautiful Shawnee National Forest.

-Criminal Activities in the Shawnee National Forest
+Safety Guide: Criminal Activities in the Shawnee National Forest

 I often get asked if the Shawnee National Forest is safe to visit and recreate in.
 Usually the questioner wonders about going alone and how crime is.
 Like with anywhere, there is some criminal activities that takes place in the Shawnee National Forest.
 However, violent crimes are extremely rare.
 Aside from a few fugitives being sought out in the forest over the years, there hasn’t been too many reports of violent criminal activities taking place.

 The biggest crimes that seem to commonly occur within the Shawnee National Forest are vandalism and littering.
 Trailheads are often subject to vandalism by vehicles.
 Signage is often subject to vandalism with graffiti.
 Natural features such as bluffs and trees are often targets of the graffiti as well.
 Some of the graffiti is very inappropriate, especially for young children.
 Littering often occurs at the edge of bluffs in more popular areas as well as areas of the forest where people usually gather for alcoholic consumption activities.